coveooss/platform-sdk/README.md

 **Good to know:**
 * The `SetContent` method has an overload taking a Stream instead of a string.
-* The PushDocumentHelper class has also the method `SetContentFromFile` taking a file path.
+* The PushDocumentHelper class has also the method `SetContentFromFile` taking a file path as an argument.
 * The third argument in `AddOrUpdateDocument` is the ordering ID.
 If you don't provide a value, the SDK will create one using a timestamp to ensure the changes are performed in the order they were received.
 For more information about ordering ID, visit [Understanding the orderingId Parameter](https://docs.coveo.com/en/147/cloud-v2-developers/understanding-the-orderingid-parameter).
 * The call returns the generated ordering ID if you did not specify one.
 You can store it.
 It can be useful to delete a batch of documents.